 Thus loosely judging the achievable friendship with God by human criteria, we get to roughly 7 of 16 achievable points, give or take a few depending on interpretation of doctrine.
+The ones that are violated, loyalty, common memory, reciprocity and consideration are also the more important aspects.
 I am not sure whether I want to conjecture that the sole purpose of friendship consists in common activities, but I would say a large part of this does, too.
 And these are direct interactive activities, the likes of which are rarely reported even among fully signed up Christians.
 Thus the activity score of rating God-human 'philia' friendship is also really low.
 Thousands of Gottman bids for attention and explicit positive unambiguous responses that go unanswered in our relationship with God.
 I would therefore argue that indeed friendship or 'philia' and the concept of the relationship with God are fundamental different categories of relationships.
-Think of it like an apple and a tomato, both are delicious9, both are fruit, and yet few people would think of using one to describe the other.
+Think of it like an apple and a tomato, both are delicious 10, both are fruit, and yet few people would think of using one to describe the other.

 By suggestion that friendship with God is possible and omitting the fine print and discussion of what kind of friendship they mean, sunday sermonists make the misleading if not fraudulent suggestion that friendship with God would be as we would expect it with other friends, just a lot better.
 There is no chance of that ever materialising nor is it intended.
 Generating the expectation that God behaves like a friend, just an all powerful one, will in nine of ten cases lead to disillusionment or disappointment, hardly the result to be desired.
 Even if it is claimed that it is just meant as a metaphor, it is clearly an inadequate one at that.
 Note for clarity that I am not saying that the relationship with God could not be great and better, I have ample friends - though I do not consider myself among that lucky flock - to profess that.
 I genuinely believe them that for them their relationship with God is a key cornerstone of their life's experience, source of joy and what not.
 I just challenge the semantic adequacy of applying the term 'friendship' to this experienced relationship, whatever it may be.
+When Jesus decided to do the ascension, and remove his corporal form from the earth until revelation, he decided that the way the holy spirit was interacting with people and enabling agape was a better way than to maintain a corporal presence offering philia.
+This choice should be respected11.